 - and more…

-I created this video in April for the launch of my keto audiobooks and shared it on YouTube but it was never posted on the blog.
 The most popular question I get is why my ketogenic diet protocol does not include dairy.
 So, here’s the video!

 - The benefits of consuming high-quality dairy sources